A Reduction-based Framework for Sequential Decision Making with Delayed Feedback: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we study delayed feedback in general multi-agent sequential decision making.
 We propose a novel reduction-based framework, which turns any multi-batched algorithm for sequential decision making with instantaneous feedback into a sample-efficient algorithm that can handle stochastic delays in sequential decision making.
 Based on this framework, we obtain a complete set of results for (multi-agent) sequential decision making with delayed feedback.

 Our work has also shed light on future works.
 First, it remains unclear whether the result is tight for MDP and Markov game with delayed feedback.
 Second, it is possible that we can derive a multi-batched algorithm for tabular Markov game with a smaller batch number, since in tabular MDP, \citet{zhang2022near} gives an algorithm with $O(H+\log_2\log_2 K)$ batch number which is independent of $S$.
-It is not clear whether we can achieve similar result in MDP for Markov games.
+It is not clear whether we can achieve similar results in MDP for Markov games.
+We believe a tighter result is possible in this setting with a carefully designed multi-batched algorithm.